Synchronization (computer science): Mathematical foundations

 Synchronization was originally a process-based concept whereby a lock could be obtained on an object.
 Its primary usage was in databases.
 There are two types of (file) lock; read-only and read–write.
 Read-only locks may be obtained by many processes or threads.
 Readers–writer locks are exclusive, as they may only be used by a single process/thread at a time.

 Although locks were derived for file databases, data is also shared in memory between processes and threads.
 Sometimes more than one object (or file) is locked at a time.
 If they are not locked simultaneously they can overlap, causing a deadlock exception.

 Java and Ada only have exclusive locks because they are thread based and rely on the compare-and-swap processor instruction.

 An abstract mathematical foundation for synchronization primitives is given by the history monoid.
 There are also many higher-level theoretical devices, such as process calculi and Petri nets, which can be built on top of the history monoid.

-Synchronization examples
+Examples

 Following are some synchronization examples with respect to different platforms.